alts9/Hangman-React/README.md

 Hangman is a game where players try to solve the hidden word by guessing what letters it contains.
 You win if you can get the answer with <8 mistakes.
-[Click here to start playing](alts9.github.io/Hangman-React/)